Warriors coach Steve Kerr uncertain about his future, notes ‘these jobs all have an expiration date’

 “And, if that’s the case, then I will be just nothing but grateful for the most amazing opportunity any person could have to coach this franchise, in front of our fans in the Bay and to coach Steph Curry, to coach Dray and the whole group.”

 The Warriors were 37-45 this season, dealing with injuries the entire way.
-They rallied Wednesday from a 13-point fourth-quarter deficit to beat the Los Angeles Clippers and move into Friday’s play-in finale, but fell short against the Suns.
+They rallied Wednesday from a 13-point fourth-quarter deficit to beat the Los Angeles Clippers and move into Friday’s play-in finale, only to fall short against the Suns.

 And now, the Warriors wait to see what’s next.